mightyiam/dendritic/README.md

 (this time via `extraSpecialArgs`).

 In the dendritic pattern
-every file is a flake-parts module and can therefore add values to the flake-parts `config`.
+every file is a top-level module and can therefore add values to the top-level `config`.
-In turn, every file can also read from the flake-parts `config`.
+In turn, every file can also read from the top-level `config`.
 This makes the sharing of values between files seem trivial in comparison.